Rub-a-Dub-Dub (TV series)

-Rub-A-Dub-Dub was a British television series animated by Peter Lang and Alan Rogers of the Cut-Out Animation Co.
+Rub-A-Dub-Dub is a British television series animated by Peter Lang and Alan Rogers of the Cut-Out Animation Co.
 They were previously famous for Pigeon Street.
 The series was produced by David Yates and Joe Wolf.
 The title is a reference to the nursery rhyme Rub-a-dub-dub.

 Rub-A-Dub-Dub was animated in a similar way, yet all the characters were anthropomorphic animals.
 It ran in 1984, completing 25 episodes.

 Episode structure

 The episodes usually started off with the character Mother Goose and (most often) another character stood by a polka-dot patterned bathtub, with Mother Goose saying "Rub-a-dub-dub..." announcing that there was an item in the tub, an item that will then be relevant to the episode, e.g. "Rub-a-dub-dub, there's a kettle in the tub..."
 The line would then usually be followed up by another.
 In this case, the character King Crow appears at the window and says "...And King Crow wants his tea!"

 The nursery rhymes themselves, performed by Madeline Bell and John Telfer, would be dotted in amongst the humorous dialogue between the animal characters.